YasirWaseem/School-Management-System-in-C/README.md

 # School Management System

 ## Overview
-This is a School Management System implemented in C. It provides functionalities to manage records of students, teachers, and staff members using text files for persistent data management.
+This is a School Management System implemented in C and MySQL.
+It provides functionalities to manage records of students, teachers, and staff members using a relational database for persistent data management.

 ## Features
 - **Student Management**: Add and view student records.
 - **Teacher Management**: Add and view teacher records.
 - **Staff Management**: Add and view staff records.
-- **File Handling**: Uses text files for data storage to ensure simple read/write operations.
+- **Database**: Uses MySQL database for data storage.

 ## Technologies Used
 - **Programming Language**: C
-- **Data Storage**: Text files
+- **Database**: MySQL
 - **Interface**: Command-Line Interface (CLI)

 ## Getting Started

 ### Prerequisites
 - C Compiler (e.g., GCC)
+- MySQL Database
+- MySQL Connector for C

 ### Installation
 1. Clone the repository: